siddhify/Customer-Attrition-Project/README.md

 As a business analyst, the goal is to identify high-risk customer segments and design targeted retention strategies.

-If we can accurately identify even 75% of customers likely to churn, and successfully retain 50% of them, overall churn could be reduced by approximately 7–8%, resulting in meaningful business impact.
+If we can accurately identify even 75% of customers likely to churn, and successfully retain 50% of them, overall churn could be reduced by approximately 7–8%, resulting in meaningful business impact..

 ---

 ## 2. Data Structure Overview